aprilspeight/workshops/_docs/Grambling/6-add-character-guy.md

 Once an animated character is loaded, the animations are mapped to keyboard inputs so that you can control the character using your **WASD** and **B** keys.

-Use the code snippets below to add the animated character to the landmark scene.
+Use the code snippets below to add the **David** animated character to the landmark scene.

 ## Keyboard Events